thancock20/shingon/README.md

 **This command removes files.**

-Destroys all files that its counterpart `mantra generate` command would generate.
+Destroys all files that its counterpart `shingon generate` command would generate.
 You can provide all `types` supported by the `generate` command.

 ---------------------------------------